-Once you are signed up to STL you will receive a starter pack, this will have a Guild to Child Licensing document attached.
-Please ensure you read through this.
 A children's license is a document that is issued from your local borough that authorizes your child to work.
 It is a legal document that must be completed for any work that a child under sixteen receives payment for.
 If over 5, you will be required to issue your agent with a school note if the casting or shoot is taking place during school time.
 Please ensure you make your child’s school aware that they are joining the agency so there are no huge surprises.
 We do require a quick response so not letting the schools know could delay the process and your child could lose out on the job.
 It is the responsibility of the production to process the application, however sometimes they’ll ask the agency to on their behalf.

-It is extremely common for Casting Directors to ask our talent to ‘self tape’instead of attending an initial casting.
+It is extremely common for Casting Directors to ask our talent to ‘self tape’ instead of attending an initial casting.
 This will mean they’d like you to read the lines and record it which can be done using your phone or tablet (or by using a DSLR if you have one).

-Once you are a member of STL you will be given details on what to and not to do when self-taping.
+Once you are a member of STL you will be given details on what to do and not to do when self-taping.